jonathanyeong/learning-projects/README.md

 This repo contains a list of all my learning projects.

+> [!NOTE]
-*What's a learning project?* It's a tiny short-lived project that has a specific learning goal.
+> *What's a learning project?* It's a tiny short-lived project that has a specific learning goal.
 A finished learning project does not have to be a functioning project.

 The goal of learning projects is to build a library of commonly used patterns and components to help speed up development